victorhph8/zTSkut/paper/paper.md

 The current implementation provides the following functionality:

-- single-system prediction through a browser form;
+- Single-system prediction through a browser form
-- batch prediction from CSV files;
+- Batch prediction from CSV files
-- automatic treatment of empty optional composition and fraction fields as zero;
+- Automatic treatment of empty optional composition and fraction fields as zero
-- generation of the compositional descriptor set expected by the trained model;
+- Generation of the compositional descriptor set expected by the trained model
-- application of the saved training scaler and fixed feature order;
+- Application of the saved training scaler and fixed feature order
-- input validation for numerical fields such as fractions, temperature, carrier concentration and carrier type;
+- Input validation for numerical fields such as fractions, temperature, carrier concentration and carrier type
-- downloadable citation files for users of the model;
+- Downloadable citation files for users of the model
-- local execution through FastAPI as well as deployment as a web app.
+- Local execution through FastAPI as well as deployment as a web app

 The main user-facing workflow is intentionally simple.
 For single predictions, users fill in the composition fields and submit the form.
-For batch predictions, users download the CSV template, add one candidate composition per row, and upload the completed file.
+For batch predictions, users download the CSV template, add one candidate composition per row and upload the completed file.
 The app returns one predicted zT value per row.

 # Implementation